open-mmlab/Amphion/visualization/SingVisio/webpage/README.md

 ### Installation

-This project does not need build.
+This project does not need to be built.
 There are multiple ways to run this project.
-Here we will introduce the simplest way:
+Here, we will introduce the simplest way:

-1. Install Python and run following code to start http server:
+1. Install Python and run the following code to start the HTTP server:

 ```bash
 cd webpage
 python -m http.server 8080
 ```

-2. After starting the web server, enter the link in browser: [http://localhost:8080/](http://localhost:8080/)
+2. After starting the web server, enter the link in the browser: [http://localhost:8080/](http://localhost:8080/)